 Nevada’s Beneficial Trust Laws Set it Apart and Provide Strong but Flexible Protection

 When it comes to asset protection and managing estates, Nevada stands alone paving the way for other states.
-Recent cases, such as Klabacka v Nelson, have set Nevada apart from other states with similarly beneficial trust laws and allowing Nevada to emerge with the most iron-clad wealth protection available in the U.S.
+Recent cases, such as Klabacka v Nelson, have set Nevada apart from other states with similarly beneficial trust laws and is allowing Nevada to emerge with the most iron-clad wealth protection available in the U.S.